beneficial02/dl-papers/README.md

 ### One shot learning
 - Matching Networks for One Shot Learning (2016) [[arXiv](https://arxiv.org/abs/1606.04080)]

-### A lot of papers related to conversation with DL
+### A lot of papers related to conversation model with DL
 - https://web.stanford.edu/~jiweil/Publications_ByYear.html